Dr Cockatiel is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no extra cost to you.

 So far, we’ve only talked about the macronutrients, but make no mistake, mangoes are very rich in several key vitamins and minerals.

-Furthermore, these fruit contain essential vitamins such as Vitamin C, K, B6, and A. They are also a good source of minerals like Potassium, Magnesium, and Calcium–nutrients which are typically not found in the average diet of pellets and seeds.
+Furthermore, these fruits contain essential vitamins such as Vitamin C, K, B6, and A. They are also a good source of minerals like Potassium, Magnesium, and Calcium–nutrients that are typically not found in the average diet of pellets and seeds.
 Consequently, adding fruit to their diet is an excellent idea.

 Although they’re native to tropical regions, it’s still important for them to consume fruits like mangoes in order for them to thrive.
 They’re also a great source of antioxidants and electrolytes.